CtrlK

 Actionability

 Excellent actionability — provides fully executable TypeScript/TSX code for the hook, pricing component, country selector, currency parsing utility, and checkout integration.
-Code is copy-paste ready with proper imports and types.
+Code is copy-paste ready with proper imports, types, and real API patterns.
+The tier constants, hook, and component form a complete implementation.

 3 / 3